 2014 study the Harvard School of Public Health on how the new school food standards of the U.S. Department of Agriculture have affected students' meal choices and behavior.

-2012 study in the American Journal of Epidemiology that finds health risks are different in terms of obesity for African-American and white adults.
+American Journal of Epidemiology that finds health risks are different in terms of obesity for African-American and white adults.